rajangdavis/osvc-rest/README.md

 After you have saved and restarted your bash session, you can use the command as expected

+## Compatibility

+The library is tested against Oracle Service Cloud 18A using go version 1.10 on windows/amd64

+All of the HTTP methods should work on any version of Oracle Service Cloud since version May 2015; however, there maybe some issues with querying items on any version before May 2016.
+This is because ROQL queries were not exposed via the REST API until May 2016.

 ## Basic Usage
 The basic formula for this CLI is the following: